 ## Accessibility Standards

-- Minimum contrast ratio: 4.5:1 for text
+- Minimum contrast ratio 4.5:1 for text.

-- All interactive elements need keyboard focus states
+- Interactive elements need keyboard focus states.

-- No yellow/green adjacent status indicators (partial color vision)
+- No yellow/green adjacent status indicators.

 # In each agent's frontmatter: